 Coaching may sound like an airy-fairy soft skill, but I’ve found it makes a LOT of difference.
 The essence of coaching is that it encourages people to find their own solutions, rather than expecting to be given the answers.
 They learn more, develop quicker and they keep on developing through their own effort because they develop a growth mindset (I haven’t time to go into that here, but it’s what you have when you’re willing to get outside your comfort zone).

-Whatever level of management you are at in Finance, I’d encourage you to develop and model coaching behaviour yourself, and make it a priority to send all your managers and team leaders on coaching courses.
+Whatever level of management you are at in Finance, I’d encourage you to develop and model coaching behaviour yourself, and make it a priority to send all your managers and team leaders to learn coaching skills.

-The more that becomes the way of doing things, the more the team culture will shift towards the open, mistake-accepting, learning, knowledge-seeking, growth environment we want.
+The more that becomes the way of doing things, the more the team culture will shift towards the open, mistake-accepting, learning, knowledge-seeking, growth and improvement environment we want.

 But it’s not quite as straightforward as it sounds.